cybergarage/go-net-upnp/README.md

 ## Release plan

 In the first release version, 0.8, `go-net-upnp` supports major UPnP control point and device functions.
-However I will implements other functions by the final release version, 1.0.
+However I will implements other functions by the final release version, 1.0, as the following.

 - 0.9 : Support the event subscription function of UPnP and deprecated functions from UPnP v1.1 such as query function.
 - 1.0 : Support UPnP v2.0 specifications more correctly.